0x00019913/0x00019913/_posts/2017-03-08-some-simple-3d-algorithms.markdown

 Make this volume negative if the normal is pointing toward the origin - this is equivalent to checking the sign of the inner product of the normal with any of the face's vertices.
 Now just add these signed volumes for every triangle and the total should equal the total volume.

+Note that the above is independent of the location of the origin (floating-point precision issues notwithstanding, of course).
+It can be inside or outside the model, or it can even be on the surface.

-The paper also points out that you can do away with the sign check and just add up the volume (without the absolute value) assuming a consistent winding order of the vertices.
+The paper also notes that you can do away with the sign check and just add up the volume (without the absolute value) assuming a consistent winding order of the vertices.

 ### Center of Mass

-Not much more complicated - add the individual signed volumes, weighted by the coordinates of the tetrahedron.
+Not much more complicated - add the coordinates of the tetrahedron, *weighted by* the individual signed volumes.
 Then divide the accumulated 3-vector by the total volume, which gives the center of mass.
 This is the same as finding the first moment.

 ### Cross-Sectional Area